Lisa Wilson-Foley: Early life and education

 Wilson-Foley graduated from Farmington High School in 1977.
 She received a B.S. from Ithaca College in 1981, a masters in Public Health from Yale University in 1988, and a degree in Executive Managed Care Division from the University of Connecticut in 1997.
 She received her doctorate from the University of Montana in 2013.

 Business career

-A serial entrepreneur she formed her first company at 29.
+A serial entrepreneur, she formed her first company at 29.
 In 1997 she sold her original healthcare businesses and as a result of an agreement she was prohibited from re-entering the healthcare field for several years.
 This forced her to pursue investments in the entertainment field.
 She is also involved in her husband's businesses.
 At the time of her conviction her personal net worth was estimated to be US$23 million, this is separate from her husband's nine figure net worth.
 Many of her businesses are owned through her holding company LWF Holdings.
 Her friend Janet Peckinpaugh served as the marketing director of LWF Holdings.
 In 2010 her campaign claimed that she directly employed 500 people and had hosted a group of 15 Kenyan entrepreneurs on a tour of Connecticut.

+Apple Rehab

+In 2021 Apple Rehab's 60 bed nursing home in Watch Hill, Rhode Island announced that it would be closing.
+The facility was demolished in 2024.